How can I help you?

 }- Open the

-appsettings.jsonfile in your web service project.
+appsettings.jsonfile in the web service project.
 Add the following lines below the existing"AllowedHosts"configuration.

 {